 Of course, storytelling isn’t new.
 Many brands use it in their content marketing campaigns.
 But how can you differentiate as a retailer?
 Easy.
 Use digital signage.
 It opens up a whole new medium of communication with your customers.
 And can boost your earnings and profit, as well as enhance customer experience and your brand.

-Firstly, you you must have a story worth telling.
-The common tendency is to simply give some facts and information about a product or service.
+Firstly, you must have a story worth telling.
+The common tendency is to simply give facts and information about a product or service.
 But this isn’t storytelling.

 The secret is in the way you tell your story.
 A popular definition of communication from the renowned Psychology professor Albert Mehrabian says that 55 percent is non-verbal (or body language), 38 percent is tone and 7 percent are the actual words used.
 This is where the old adage: “It’s not what you say, but how you say it,” comes from of course.